AdobeDocs/commerce-merchant-services.en/help/data-connection/create-audience.md

 ### 2. Activate the audience to the [!DNL Commerce] destination

-To make the audience available in [!DNL Commerce], you need to activate it to the [!DNL Commerce] destination.
+You make an audience available in [!DNL Commerce by activating it for the [!DNL Commerce] destination.
+``

 >[!IMPORTANT]
 >
->If you have not already set [!DNL Commerce] as an available destination to receive data, see the [Adobe [!DNL Commerce] Connection](https://experienceleague.adobe.com/en/docs/experience-platform/destinations/catalog/personalization/adobe-commerce) article.
+>If you have not already set [!DNL Commerce] as an available destination to receive data, see the [Adobe [!DNL Commerce] Connection](https://experienceleague.adobe.com/en/docs/experience-platform/destinations/catalog/personalization/adobe-commerce) topic.

 1. In the **Details** tab of your audience, click **Activate to destination**.

 1. Select your [!DNL Commerce] destination.

-1. Click **Next**
+Then, click **Next**.

-1. Click **[!UICONTROL Finish]** to complete the activation process.
+1. Complete the activation process by clicking **[!UICONTROL Finish]**.

 ## 3. View the audience in the Audiences Dashboard

-In [!DNL Commerce], you can view all [active](https://experienceleague.adobe.com/en/docs/experience-platform/destinations/ui/activate/activate-edge-personalization-destinations) audiences that are available to personalize within your [!DNL Commerce] instance using the **Real-Time CDP Audiences** dashboard.
+In [!DNL Commerce], you can view all [active](https://experienceleague.adobe.com/en/docs/experience-platform/destinations/ui/activate/activate-edge-personalization-destinations) audiences that can be personalized for your [!DNL Commerce] instance using the **Real-Time CDP Audiences** dashboard.

 To access the **Real-Time CDP Audiences** dashboard, go to the _Admin_ sidebar, then go to **[!UICONTROL Customers]** > **[!UICONTROL Real-time CDP Audience]**.